 The delegate logs are available in the Harness UI.
 When a pipeline runs and an error occurs due to the delegate, the View Delegate Tasks Logs option becomes available.

 Delegate logs are also sent to Harness by default.
 These Stackdriver logs are stored in Harness's GCP account.

-Not Recommended: You can stop delegates from sending delegate logs to Harness by blocking outgoing traffic from your VPC, but you will receive errors similar to the below messages.
+Not Recommended: You can stop delegates from sending delegate logs to Harness by setting the

 You can set permissions on delegates using Harness RBAC.